hzeller/bant/README.md

                      picked up by elaboration (-e) (experimental; does not yet read config_setting(), but flag value is used directly).
     --color=<opt>  : enable colored output.
-One of "auto", "never", "always"

-Commands (unique prefix sufficient):
+One of "auto", "never", "always" Default "auto" or from environment variable BANT_COLOR --links=<opt>  : enable hyperlinks.
+One of "auto", "never", "always" Default "auto" or from environment variable BANT_LINKS Commands (unique prefix sufficient):
     == Parsing ==
     print          : Print rules matching pattern. (-E : only files w/ errors)